realA10001986/Time-Circuits-Display/README.md

 Seven sensor types are supported: MCP9808 (i2c address 0x18), BMx280 (0x77), SI7021 (0x40), SHT40 (0x44), TMP117 (0x49), AHT20/AM2315C (0x38), HTU31D (0x41).
 All of those are readily available on breakout boards from Adafruit or Seeed (Grove).
 The BMP280 (unlike BME280), MCP9808 and TMP117 work as pure temperature sensors, the others for temperature and humidity.

 *Note: You cannot connect the sensor chip directly to the TCD control board; most sensors need at least a power converter/level-shifter.* This is why I exclusively used Adafruit or Seeed breakouts ([MCP9808](https://www.adafruit.com/product/1782), [BME280](https://www.adafruit.com/product/2652), [SI7021](https://www.adafruit.com/product/3251), [SHT40](https://www.adafruit.com/product/4885), [TMP117](https://www.adafruit.com/product/4821), [AHT20](https://www.adafruit.com/product/4566), [HTU31D](https://www.adafruit.com/product/4832)), which all allow connecting named sensors to the 5V the TCD board operates on.
 For wiring information, see [here](#appendix-b-sensor-wiring).

+In order to use a temperature/humidity sensor, no special configuration is required.
+If a sensor is detected during boot, it will be used.

 ## Home Assistant / MQTT